-The Local Plan Review essentially reviews two key documents.
+The Climate Emergency Local Plan Review essentially reviews two key documents.
 The first is the Strategic Policies and Land Allocations Development Plan Document (DPD) which sets out a spatial vision and strategy for the district and establishes what the strategic development needs of the district are; and then describes how those needs will be distributed through a series of land allocations to identify where development needs will be met and where areas that are of specific economic, environmental or social importance will be protected.
 The second is the Development Management DPD, which sets out the planning policies that will be used to determine planning applications.

 Together these two documents make up the adopted Local Plan and guides how the future development needs of Lancaster District are met.
-It is these two DPDs that are being revisited as part of the Climate Emergency Local Plan Review.

-Lancaster District is a very special place for all who live, work and visit here; from the coastline of Morecambe Bay to the rolling landscape of the Lune Valley, the seaside towns of Morecambe and Heysham, the historic city of Lancaster, Carnforth with its nationally-significant railway-heritage, our many distinct villages, our two Areas of Outstanding Natural Beauty.
+Lancaster District is a very special place for all who live, work and visit here; from the coastline of Morecambe Bay to the rolling landscape of the Lune Valley, the seaside towns of Morecambe and Heysham, the historic city of Lancaster, Carnforth with its nationally-significant railwayheritage, our many distinct villages, our two Areas of Outstanding Natural Beauty.
 We all share the desire to conserve and enhance and protect our unique district for generations to come.